unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ### Using kraft

-Just like before, we begin by switching to the correct directory.
+Just as before, let's create a directory that will host the application.
+We enter the `demo/` directory of the current session and we create the `01-hello-world/` directory:
 ```
+$ cd demo/
+$ mkdir 02-httpreply
-$ cd ../02-httpreply
+$ cd 02-httpreply/
 ```

 Now, we go through the steps above.